 American Century Variable Portfolios, Inc. (the corporation) is registered under the Investment Company Act of 1940, as amended (the 1940 Act), as an open-end management investment company and is organized as a Maryland corporation.
-VP Value Fund (the fund) is one fund in a series issued by the corporation.
-The fund's investment objective is to seek long-term capital growth.
-Income is a secondary objective.
+VP International Fund (the fund) is one fund in a series issued by the corporation.
+The fund's investment objective is to seek capital growth.
 The fund offers Class I and Class II.